Storms (Hedley album): Commercial performance

 The album debuted at number two on the Canadian Albums Chart, selling 23,000 copies.
 This was the biggest debut of the week, behind Michael Bublé's holiday album Christmas.
-This album marks the band's highest album chart peak.
 On 23 November 2011, the album was certified Gold by Music Canada, and on 23 December of the same year, it was certified Platinum.
 Storms won the Juno Award for Best Pop Album at the 2012 ceremony.